SNikalaichyk/cLocalGroup/README.md

 The **cLocalGroup** module contains the **cLocalGroup** DSC resource that provides a mechanism to manage local groups.

 Unlike the [**Group**](https://technet.microsoft.com/en-us/library/dn282124.aspx) built-in DSC resource, the **cLocalGroup** resource does not require the `Credential` property to add non-local accounts to the group.
 However, this is not guaranteed to work in all environments.

+You can also download this module from the [PowerShell Gallery](https://www.powershellgallery.com/packages/cLocalGroup/).

 ## Resources